 Their PeopleCloud product suite combines identity, data science, and technology solutions that put customers in full control of their customer relationships.
-And they deliver these deeper, more accurate consumer profiles for all kinds of industries—from automotive and CPG to financial services, media and entertainment, retail, travel, restaurants, and healthcare.
+And they deliver these deeper, more accurate consumer profiles for all kinds of industries.
+That ranges from automotive and CPG to financial services, media and entertainment, retail, travel, restaurants, and healthcare.

 In this kind of business, content marketing can’t just be a side project.
 It has to be a core discipline.
 And the key to that solidifying that discipline was creating a bedrock of content right from the start.

 “Today, the Resource Center on Epsilon.com reflects the shift in our overall strategy—from ‘what can I sell you?’ to ‘how can I help you?’.
 That’s what my team has been focused on over the last two years.
 Building that platform and strategy.”—Dan McDermott, Senior Director, Content Marketing, Epsilon

 When Dan McDermott started at Epsilon in 2013, thought leadership responsibilities fell on a lot of different people’s shoulders.
 It just wasn’t anyone’s top priority.

 But with 2018 leadership changes came a new push to make content marketing a dedicated practice at Epsilon.
 Today, there are five content marketers working to execute a strategy consisting of two dimensions—vertical and product.